 3. Know Your Audience and Competition

 Once you have identified your niche and personality, it’s time to focus on defining a focused potential customer segment.
 You can define potential customers by demographics (age, gender, marital status) or interests (fitness enthusiasts, affordable fashion).
 Enrich this by adding a deeper layer of information.
 Where do they prefer shopping? and so on.
 This will help you realign your marketing strategy to communicate the solution to their problems and maximize your chances of getting their attention.
-For eg, if your audience prefers Instagram, you can use Instagram bloggers and influencer marketing to get the word out.
+For eg, if your audience prefers Instagram, you can use bloggers, influencer marketing, and various Instagram tools to get the word out and improve your acquisition.

 You can also understand the market and the audience by studying the competition in your chosen niche.
 Competition research is a great way to gauge your demand and pricing.
 It will also help you differentiate your product and messaging from theirs.

 No list is complete without a catchy mnemonic, is it? 😉 Jokes apart, there are three aspects of your subscription box that determine your readiness for the go-to-market.

 This one’s obvious.
 Your subscription boxes’ success depends a lot on this and so it is important to source quality products.
 You can source products from local vendors or premium brands.
 It all depends on your brand personality.
 Here’s an example of Mix box with baked goodies sourced from home bakers.

 There’s also an option for sourcing free products from small business owners in the form of bite-sized samples.
 To ensure a long-term association, build relationships with small vendors.
 This is mutually beneficial to both the businesses, as small businesses get exposure and customer data.
 As long as it meets your quality standards, you can explore this option as well.

 The unboxing experience is a vital part of the overall product experience for subscription boxes.
 The packaging is an extension of brand identity.
 If you’re going for a premium offering, your packaging should reflect so.